68 restaurants awarded stars in inaugural Michelin Guide to Aichi, Gifu and Mie prefectures | The Japan Times

-On May 17, Michelin published then Michelin Guide Aichi-Gifu-Mie 2019, the company’s inaugural guide to Aichi, Gifu and Mie prefectures in Japan’s central Tokai region.
+On May 17, Michelin published the Michelin Guide Aichi-Gifu-Mie 2019, the company’s inaugural guide to Aichi, Gifu and Mie prefectures in Japan’s central Tokai region.

 A total of 68 restaurants across the region were awarded coveted Michelin stars.
 Three restaurants received three stars each: Sushi Ueda and Hijikata, both in Aichi Prefecture, and Komada, a sushi restaurant in Mie Prefecture.
 Fourteen restaurants, the majority of which specialize in Japanese cuisine, received two stars.